Keck-DataReductionPipelines/KCWI_DRP/docs/source/configuration.rst

 number of continuum bars.
 There is usually no reason to modify these parameters, and they are not described here.

+Note:
+    If a parameter in the ``kcwi.cfg`` file is not described here, then you can assume that it should not be modified.

 The remaining parameters are used to control the processing algorithms and are described here.